peprodev/ultimate-invoice/readme.txt

 == Upgrade Notice ==

+= 2.2.1 =
-= Merry Christmas & Happy New Year 2026! 🎄🎉 =
+- *Merry/ Christmas & Happy New Year 2026! 🎄🎉*
-Thank you for using and supporting this free plugin!
+- Thank you for using and supporting this free plugin!
 If you have any questions or need assistance, please ask on the WordPress support forum.
 We're here to help!

-= v2.2.1 | 2025-12-25 | 1404-10-04 =
-- Added: New Feature to Support Thermal Printer Labels (80mm / پرینتر حرارتی / فیش پرینتر)
-- Added: New Template for Thermal Printer Invoices
-- Added: Download POS Invoices PDF as ZIP Archive
-- Improvement: WooCommerce HPOS Full Compatibility
-- Improvement: Compatibility with WP 6.9 and WC 10.4
-- Improvement: PDF Zip Archive Comments Formatting
-- Improvement: Order Notes (Customer & Shop Manager) Display in PDF Invoices
-- Improvement: Options/Setting Page UI/UX Improvements
-- Improvement: Default Setting setup for New Installations
-- Improvement: Code Optimization and Refactoring
-- Improvement: Updated mPDF Library to v8.2.7
-- Improvement: Allowed HTML Tags in Address Display method field
-- Improvement: Invoice Templates Content & Display styles
-- Improvement: Added Built-in mPDF fonts for better PDF Styling
-- Fixed: Minor Bug Fixes
-- Fixed: Security Issue CVE-2025-54869
-- Fixed: Shop Manager note not saving issue
-- Fixed: Shipping track number not saving issue
-- Fixed: Division by zero error when calculating discounts (thanks to [@isaeedam](https://profiles.wordpress.org/isaeedam/))
-- Fixed: Bulk Download Invoices PDF as ZIP Archive option not appearing in bulk actions dropdown
-- Fixed: Loading Translation Issues
-- Developers: Added New hook `puiw_create_pdf_fit_height` for controlling PDF fit to height option
-- Developers: Improvement `puiw_printinvoice_check_user_has_access` hook to control access manager checks
+- This update adds full thermal printer support, improves WooCommerce HPOS compatibility, and includes important PDF and performance improvements.
+Recommended for all users.
+For full changelog please view [Github Repo.](https://github.com/peprodev/ultimate-invoice)

 == Changelog ==